 - Receive [email protected] and the pager alerts - check alerts/emails to ensure the alerts have been properly handled by the other recipients and nothing has slipped through.

-- Be a backup on pagerduty (alerts sent first to the other(s) recipient(s), but escalated if not acknowledged within 30 minutes).
+- Be a backup on the pager (alerts sent first to the other(s) recipient(s), but escalated if not acknowledged within 30 minutes).

-- If none of the other recipients are around and an issue is left unsolved, and it either is sent to the pager email, or was sent more than 12h ago to [email protected] and needs to handled quickly, warn the sprint firefighter about it: create a ticket about the issue and assign it.
+- If none of the other recipients are around and an issue is left unsolved, and it either is sent to [email protected], or was sent more than 12h ago to [email protected] and needs to handled quickly, warn the sprint firefighter about it: create a ticket about the issue and assign it.

 As the week's discovery duty assignee: